Colin-Farkas-Personal/React-Sheet-Modal/README.md

 | ⭐️ Easy integration | 🛠️ Configurable | ⚡️ Zero Dependencies |
 | -------------------- | --------------- | --------------------- |

-A ReactJs library for displaying a sheet modal.
-A type of modal that is displayed from the bottom of the viewport and helps the user perform a scoped task that is closely related to their current context.
+A ReactJs library for displaying a sheet modal - A type of modal that is displayed from the bottom of the viewport and helps the user perform a scoped task that is closely related to their current context.

 ## Motivation

 React Sheet Modal was created to give web users an equal experience to that of Apples' modal sheet, while also being easy to implement and use.
 The library uses vanilla CSS.
-And, since the transitions for the sheet are fully calculated through javascript, it does not require any additional npm-dependencies do be added.
+And since the transitions for the sheet are fully calculated through javascript, it does not require any additional npm-dependencies do be added.

 ## How to install